sergueyarellano/tddpractice/docs/b.part2.md

 TDD, BDD in Node JS - Part Two
 ===

-In part one I wrote about some concerns and decisions we need to make before adding TDD, BDD to our workflow.
-In part two we are going to focus in setting up our environment.
+In part 1 of this series I wrote about some concerns to keep in mind and decisions we need to make before adding TDD, BDD to our workflow.
+In part 2 we are going to focus in setting up our environment.

 You will learn: